MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 In the previous section, we've successfully setup some logic in our `LoginViewController` that is supposed to determines whether an authenticated user is a new or existing user.
 We uncovered through testing that it currently doesn't work.
 In this section, we'll look handle the login flow for new users which will fix our previous code.

-# Writing Data to a FIRDatabaseReference Location
+# Writing Data to Firebase

 We've previously learned how to read data from our database.
 To make use of our database, we'll need to learn how to write data to our database as well.

 To write data to the database we'll need to implement the following steps:

 1. Build a `FIRDatabaseReference` to the location you want to read from
-2. Use `setValue` or `updateChildValues` method of `FIRDatabaseReference` to write data to the database
+1. Use `setValue` or `updateChildValues` method of `FIRDatabaseReference` to write data to the database

 Let's walk through an example of writing to the database: